 3.2 The first comprehensive ISP is due by the 30th day of the placement.
-Providers will update ISPs at least every six months or whenever needs assessments warrant a change in the service plan.
+Providers must update ISPs at least every six months, from the date of placement, or whenever needs assessments warrant a change in the service plan.
 Providers must set a timeframe for regular, periodic review of the ISP.
-The review should involve the child, family, DFCS and other stakeholders as appropriate.
-Provider must submit to the DFCS Case Manager within 5 business days.
+The review must involve the child and DFCS and should include the child's family and other stakeholders as appropriate.
+Providers must upload the 30-day ISP into the GA SHINES Portal within 5 business days of completion.
+DFCS Staff are required to sign the ISP prior to the document being uploaded.